What is Normal TSH?

 George Delgado, M.D., F.A.A.F.P.

-President and Founder of Steno Institute and Medical Director of Culture of Life Family Services (COLFS), San Diego, is a Professional Member / Supporter of CANFP.
+George Delgado, MD, President and Founder of Steno Institute and Medical Director of Culture of Life Family Services (COLFS), San Diego, is a Professional Member / Supporter of CANFP.
 Board certified in both family medicine and hospice and palliative medicine, Dr. Delgado received his medical degree from the University of California, Davis, and completed his residency at Santa Monica Hospital/UCLA.
 Dr. Delgado is a Natural Family Planning Medical Consultant, trained in NaProTechnology.
+He and wife have four children and seven grandchildren.

 Read more related questions